guptayush2112/MainsDetector/README.md

 NOTE: This is a simulation based Electronics Project used to immitate a real world hardware implementation of the same.

-As the name suggests, this circuit detects if there is voltage flow or not through the mains wire without any contact with it.
+As the name suggests, this circuit detects if there is voltage flow or not through the mains wire without making any physical contact with it.

 INSTRUCTIONS to view the project correctly:
 1) Download the Github Repository as a .zip file